ctron/dentrassi.de/content/blog/2014/11/03/2014-11-03-identify-gsm-modem-devices-using-udev.md

     - Infrastructure
 ---

-Again an interesting problem, I do have a Linux box and it has two GSM modems and a RS-232 FTDI USB device built in.
+Again an interesting problem, I do have a Linux box and it has two GSM modems and an RS-232 FTDI USB device built in.
 Each GSM modem brings three USB serial devices.
 Now I do want to dial up using the first of these modems and therefore I do need the device name, e.g. `/dev/ttyUSB2`.

 <!-- more -->